2025/26 entry

 About your course

-Are you ready to turn your creative ideas into reality?
-Discover the BA (Hons) Performance and Production at Liverpool John Moores University.
+Drama reimagined for the 21st Century - Discover the BA (Hons) Performance and Production at Liverpool John Moores University.

 Are you passionate about bringing your creative ideas to life?
 Do you want to craft performances that not only resonate with audiences but also respond to the needs of communities?
 Are you excited to push the boundaries of technology in art and develop your performance skills across a variety of live performance and digital contexts including performing for film and radio?